 - Enzyme treatments to restore fiber swelling

-- Chemical swelling agents
+- Chemical swelling agents (starch, CMC)

 Selecting appropriate waste paper grades requires matching fiber properties to product specifications.